arnejad/ACE-DNV/README.md

 # ACE-DNV: Automatic Classification of Gaze Events in Dynamic Natural Viewing

 ## Introduction
-we introduce a natural viewing eye-movement event detection method that takes head and body motion into account only relying on the scene camera and gaze signal which are provided by a mobile eye-trackers.
+we introduce a natural viewing eye-movement event classification method that takes head and body motion into account only relying on the scene camera and gaze signal which are provided by a mobile eye-trackers.

 ![architecture](./figs/arch.png)